Sales & Support: +1 (480) 360-6463

 Optometrist Duties & Responsibilities:

-• Conduct thorough eye examinations regularly.
+• Conduct thorough eye examinations on a regular basis.

 • Determine the visual attentiveness, the field of vision, and hand-eye coordination of the patient.

-• Diagnose vision issues include nearsightedness and color blindness.
+• Diagnose vision issues, include nearsightedness and color blindness.

 • Advice on the use of corrective lenses and drugs.